jkool702/timep/README.md

 * much of the core instrumentation has been reworked (particularly rlated to when new subshells spawn), resulting in overall more structurally acurate profiles.
 * trap handlers are now shown correctly in the vast majority of cases
 * new AI-generated profiler stress tests have been added. timep is now producing accurate profiles of all of the stress tests
+* v1.9.1: hotfix for an issue where an extra empty line was being added to the profile, skewing CPU times upward

 See `CHANGELOG.md` for the changes introduced in previous `timep` updates.
 To use one of the older versions of timep, download its release or use it via its tag.